South Africa’s Scourge of Nyaope

 Is Nyaope dangerous?

-Some of the Negative Effects for Nyaope Users.
+Negative Effects for Nyaope Users.

 Scarred and/or collapsed veins, bacterial infections of the blood vessels, heart valves, abscesses and other soft-tissue infections, liver and kidney disease.
 Lung complications may result.
 Sharing of needles or fluids may result in hepatitis, AIDS and other blood-borne virus diseases.
-It can even cause mental and psychotic breakdowns related to being hiv positive.
+It can even cause mental and psychotic breakdowns related to being HIV positive.

 Withdrawal from Nayope is especially traumatic and includes insomnia, diarrhoea extreme stomach cramps, and vomiting.
+Heroin addiction causes withdrawal-related mood swings, aggression, feelings of anxiety and physical pain.
+Other ingested or intravenously taken chemicals can cause other complications and trauma.

 Why would anyone ever use Nyaope?